Cakes & ale

 Then taunts: “Art any more then a Steward?”

-Then throws down the gauntlet entirely: “Dost thou thinke because thou art vertuous, there shall be no more Cakes & Ale?”
+Then throws down the gauntlet entirely: “Dost thou thinke because thou art vertuous, there shall be no more Cakes and Ale?”

 “Yes by Saint Anne,” saith the Clown, still perhaps trying to lower the temperature.
 “And Ginger shall bee hotte y’th mouth too.”

-Malvolio tells Maria that her job is as secure as his next report to her Lady, then marches sternly off.
+Malvolio tells Maria that her job is no more secure than his next report to her Lady, marching off in his highest dudgeon.

-But Maria, clever girl, has conceived a scheme that will see Malvolio into the madhouse, & the others join heartily in.
-She has mastered her mistress’s handwriting, & will write a note to Malvolio, as if from Olivia.
-It will persuade him that Olivia herself would welcome his romantic advances, & tell him in ludicrous detail how he may dress & behave to please her.
+But Maria, clever girl, has conceived a scheme that will see Malvolio into the madhouse, and the others join heartily in.
+She has mastered her mistress’s handwriting, and will write a note to Malvolio, as if from Olivia.
+It will persuade him that Olivia herself would welcome his romantic advances, and tell him in ludicrous detail how he may dress and behave to please her.
 It will be a list, naturally, of everything the Countess most detests.

-And Malvolio, easily seized by ambition, & totally incapable of smoaking a jest, takes it hook line & sinker.
+And Malvolio, easily seized by ambition, and totally incapable of smoaking a jest, takes it hook line and sinker.
 He makes a side-splitting fool of himself, after which he is carted away as insane.

-The main plot — the usual Plautine round of twins & mistaken identities, comic love triangles, messages & messengers gone astray, nefarious manoeuvres dissolving into farce — with cross-dressing for additional sport — proceeds to a triple-deck ending, & happy marriages all round.
-Each character gets better than he deserves, & as the conspiracy finally unravels, even Malvolio gets released from the loony bin.
+The main plot — the usual Plautine round of twins and mistaken identities, comic love triangles, messages and messengers gone astray, nefarious manoeuvres dissolving into farce — with cross-dressing for additional sport — proceeds to a triple-deck ending, and happy marriages all round.
+Each character gets better than he deserves, and as the conspiracy finally unravels, even Malvolio gets released from the loony bin.
 By the tradition of the times, in England, the twelfth day of Christmas leading into Twelfth Night (eve to the Epiphany), was a jolly party.
 The play is in this spirit, & the subtitle, “What You Will,” promises only slapstick entertainment.

-The thrill is entirely in the subplot; in the wicked glee with which the playwright drags Malvolio across the stage, & administers the kicking.
+The big thrill is in the subplot; in the wicked glee with which the playwright drags Malvolio across the stage, and administers the kicking.
+Yes, Mr Shakespeare is declaring: we shall have cakes and ale!

 *

-Twelfth Night was first performed at Court (in Whitehall probably), & despite some cute references to the town — for instance to the Elephant, a Southwark pub (transposed to Illyria) — it was pitched to an audience that only went there slumming.
+Twelfth Night was first performed at Court (in Whitehall probably), and despite some cute references to the town — for instance to the Elephant, a Southwark pub (transposed to Illyria) — it was pitched to an audience that only ever went there slumming.
 Had it been played instead before the pit at the Globe, I doubt the author would have left in the tongue-lash Maria delivers on the Puritan “dogs.”
-This would have been equally acceptable to Catholic & Anglican at Court, for whom Puritans were the common enemy.
-But “out there,” budding Roundheads could be scattered through the audience, maybe looking for trouble.
+This would have been equally acceptable to Catholic and Anglican at Court, for whom Puritans were the common enemy.
+But “out there,” budding Roundheads could be scattered through the audience, and looking for trouble.
 Things might not have ended so well.
-The Globe theatre cost money to build, & was made of wood entirely; you wouldn’t want to tease them.
+The Globe theatre cost money to build, and was made of wood entirely; you wouldn’t want to tease them.

 In this respect we are in a parallel situation today, with our contemporary “progressive” canines.
-Behind their backs, we say what we think, but it would be unwise to say it to their faces, for their pride is sensitive to the slightest nudging, & they play for keeps.
+Behind their backs, we say what we think, but it would be unwise to say it to their faces, for their pride is incontestible, and sensitive to the slightest nudge, and they play for keeps.
 Prudence dictates Maria’s more subtle strategy of revenge: set them up to perform their own self-destruction.